top of page

 • Explorer Scout Teams: Must be between 14 and under 18, consisting of 4 - 7 members, 2 or more of which must be over 16.

-• Explorer Scout Training Teams: Between 14 and under 18, consisting of 3 - 6 members plus an Adult Leader walking with them.
-(Up to 2 members can be between 13 and 14 to encourage links to Scout Troops)
+• Explorer Scout Training Teams: Between 14 and under 18, consisting of 3 - 6 members plus 1 or 2 Adult Leader(s) walking with them.
+(Up to 2 members can be between 13 and 14 to encourage links to Scout Troops) (Up to 2 Adult Leaders walking – Max party size of 7)

 • Scout Network Teams: Must be between 18 and under 25, consisting of 4 - 7 members and must all be members of a Scout Network.